Cacti/documentation/User-Management.md

 ## Tree Permissions

 Cacti allows the Administrator to `Grant` and `Revoke` **Tree** permissions from this tab.
 The Cacti **Tree** permissions are a single level security object.
 However, when you browse a **Tree** to it's various branches, a user will only be allowed access to the Graphs and Devices that they have access to.
 Managing permissions to **Trees** is identical to **Graphs**, **Devices** and **Graph Templates** otherwise.
 Additionally, Cacti has will hide branches from a **User** when they have no access to any **Devices** or **Graphs** within it.

-## User Settings
+## User Specific Settings

 Cacti optionally allows **Users** to control certain **User Settings** such as their `Email Address` and `Full Name`.
 However, the Cacti Administrator also has the ability to view a **Users** settings and modify them for the **User** from the **User Settings** tab.
 This feature allows the Cacti Administrator to better support their **Users**.
 However, you can disable a **Users** ability to modify defaults from the `General` **User Management** tab.
 This is important for the `guest` account for example.

 ![User Realm Management](images/users-settings1.png)